-3226.
-Foundational Aspects of Professional Communication (CL 2:1.5:1.5 WE).
-(Traditional BSN) Co-requisites: NURS3126, NURS3307 and NURS3901)This course is designed to prepare students to communicate effectively in an intra-professional and an inter-professional approach.
+GNUR3226.
+Foundational Aspects of Professional Communication (CL 2:2:0 HYBRD).
+(Accelerated BSN) This course is designed to prepare students to communicate effectively in an intra-professional and an inter-professional approach.
 The focus includes professional therapeutic patient/client communication.
 The students will be expected to be able to listen, comprehend, and communicate accurate intellectual and affective understanding.

-3227.
-Nursing Care of the Aging Adult (CL 2:1:3 WE).
-(Traditional BSN) (Prerequisites: NURS3307, NURS3316 and NURS3620.)
+GNUR3227.
+Nursing Care of the Aging Adult (CL 2:2:0 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3307, 3316 and 3620.)
 An introduction to concepts of aging with a focus on health promotion, access to healthcare, maintenance of functional capacity and physiologic changes.
 Includes concepts to improve quality of life during common conditions experienced by the aging adult through interprofessional collaboration.

-3307.
-Health Assessment (CL 3:2:3 WE).
-(Traditional BSN) An introduction to health assessment as a systematic process with emphasis on developing skill in the techniques of assessment and therapeutic communication across the life span.
+GNUR3307.
+Health Assessment (CL 3:2:3 FACE).
+(Accelerated BSN) An introduction to health assessment as a systematic process with emphasis on developing skill in the techniques of assessment and therapeutic communication across the life span.
 Includes introductory concepts of data collection, health history, physical examination, use of technology to access and document holistic health assessment and clinical decision making.
 Performance assessment of skills is required in a laboratory experience.

-3311.
+GNUR3311.
 Community Health Nursing/Community (CL 3:1.5:4.5 WE).
-(Traditional BSN) (Prerequisite: NURS 3500, 3313, 3314, 3115.
-Pre/co-requisite: NURS 3216, 3530, 3312 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 3500, 3313, 3314, 3115.
+Pre/co-requisite: NURS 3216, 3530, 3312 or consent of the Associate Dean of Academic Programs.)
 Study of nursing care of populations in the community.
 Includes the concepts of community health nursing practice, epidemiology, environmental health, and collaboration with other healthcare team members.

-3312.
+GNUR3312.
 Nursing Care of Families with Children/Families (CL 3:1.5:4.5 WE).
-(Traditional BSN) (Prerequisites: NURS 3500, 3313, 3314, 3115.
-Pre/co-requisites: NURS 3216, 3530 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisites: GNUR 3500, 3313, 3314, 3115.
+Pre/co-requisites: NURS 3216, 3530 or consent of the Associate Dean of Academic Programs.)
 Assists the student in developing a concept of family-centered care across the life span.
 Emphasizes application of the nursing process with children and families with developmental, cultural, and family structure variances.
 Common problems affecting family dynamics are emphasized.

-3313.
+GNUR3313.
 Nursing Care of the Healthy Aging Adult/Healthy Aging (CL 3:2:3 WE).
-(Traditional BSN) (Pre/co-requisites: NURS 3206,3420, or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Pre/co-requisites: GNUR 3206, 3420, or consent of the Associate Dean of Academic Programs.)
 An introduction to concepts of healthy aging with a focus on health promotion, maintenance of functional capacity, normal physiologic changes, and improvement of quality of life through interdisciplinary collaboration.

-3314.
+GNUR3314.
 Nursing Management of Pharmacological Therapy I/Pharm I (CL 3:1:6 WE).
-(Traditional BSN) (Prerequisite: NURS 3206,3420.
-Co/prerequisite NURS 3500 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 3206, 3420.
+Co/prerequisite GNUR 3500 or consent of the Associate Dean of Academic Programs.)
 Introduces the concepts of pharmacotherapeutics and pharmacological treatment of humans experiencing altered states from adaptation through dysfunction to pathological processes.
 Includes calculation of dosages and therapeutic ranges, techniques of medication administration by all routes commonly used by nurses with practice in simulation, legal/ethical concepts related to pharmacological therapy, and pharmacotherapy across the life span.